 Homeowners of America Insurance Company offers a typical number of discounts to its policyholders.
 However, the availability of the discounts will depend on the state where you reside.
 For example, Texas homeowners have all but one discount available to them, while South Carolina homeowners are limited to five discounts.

-|Advanced Shopper Discount||TX||Receive a quote at least one day before the effective date of the policy you sign-up for.|
+|Advanced shopper discount||TX, IL, SC, VA||Receive a quote at least one day before the effective date of the policy you sign up for.|

-|Companion Product||TX, AZ, SC, GA, VA||Purchase another form of insurance from HOAIC at the same time you purchase home insurance.|
+|Companion product||TX, AZ, SC, GA, VA, IL, NC||Purchase another form of insurance from HOAIC at the same time that you purchase home insurance.|

-|Accredited Builder||TX, AZ, SC, GA, VA||Added to your home policy if your home is less than five years old and was constructed by an accredited builder.
+|Accredited builder||TX, AZ, SC, GA, VA, IL, NC||Added to your home policy if your home is less than five years old and was constructed by an accredited builder.
 Currently, there are over 340 builders that HOAIC deems accredited.|

-|Security Features Discount||TX, AZ, SC, GA, VA||Receive a discount if your home has a central alarm for burglary, a fire alarm, or if your home is in a gated community.
+|Security features discount||TX, AZ, GA||Receive a discount if your home has a central alarm for burglary or a fire alarm, or if your home is in a gated community.
 Only one discount is available, regardless of how many of these conditions apply to your home.|

-|New Purchase||TX, AZ, SC, VA||Purchase a home insurance policy on the same date on which you purchase a new home.|
+|New purchase||TX, AZ, SC, VA, GA, IL, NC||Purchase a home insurance policy when you purchase a new home.|

-|New Roof Discount||TX, VA||Save 15% if your home is at least ten years old and the roof is less than two years old.
+|New roof discount||TX, VA, IL||Save 15% if your home is at least 10 years old and the roof is less than two years old.
 The discount stays on your policy until the roof is six years old.|

-|Claim Free Renewal Discount||TX, AZ, SC, GA, VA||Automatically receive a discount on your first and second home insurance policy renewals if you’re claim-free.|
+|Claim-free renewal discount||TX, AZ, SC, GA, VA, IL, NC||Automatically receive a discount on insurance policy renewals if you’re claim free.|

-|Fire Department Tax Credit||AZ||Receive a 1.35% discount if you live in the cities of Carefree or Fountain Hills.|
+|Fire department tax credit||AZ||Receive a 1.54% discount if you live in the cities of Carefree or Fountain Hills.|

-Homeowners of America Insurance Quotes Comparison
+Homeowners of America Insurance quotes comparison

-The company quoted an annual home insurance rate that was $1,121 less than the average of its competitors for a policy with a limit of $350,000.
-For a $200,000 coverage limit, the difference between Homeowners of America Insurance Company’s quote and the average of its competitors dropped to $283.
-The only company in our sample that offered more competitive rates was Allstate.
-We recommend gathering quotes from multiple companies since home insurance quotes vary by state, among other factors.
+The company quoted an annual home insurance rate that was $200 less than the average of its competitors for a policy with a limit of $200,000.
+For a $350,000 coverage limit, the difference between Homeowners of America Insurance Company’s quote and the average of its competitors was $353, with Homeowners of America being the most expensive.

-Homeowners of America Reviews and Insurance Ratings
+Homeowners of America reviews and insurance ratings

-Filing a Claim with Homeowners of America
+Filing a claim with Homeowners of America

 If you need to file a claim with Homeowners of America, you can do so by calling 1-866-407-9896.
 You can also e-mail the claims department or submit an online form through the claims center.
 An HOAIC representative will follow up with you in regards to the claim.